Cloud Computing Strengthening Your Cloud Security with Azure Network Security Groups (NSG)

 - Action: Allow

-After creating the rules, you need to associate the NSG with a subnet or network interface in your virtual network.
+- Step 3: Apply the NSG to Subnet or Network Interface: After creating the rules, associate the NSG with a subnet or network interface in your virtual network.
 This determines which resources are governed by your NSG’s rules.

-Azure provides built-in monitoring tools such as Network Watcher and Azure Security Center, which allow you to track the flow of traffic through your NSGs and generate alerts in case of unusual activity.
+- Step 4: Monitor and Audit NSG Traffic: Azure provides built-in monitoring tools such as Network Watcher and Azure Security Center, which allow you to track traffic flow through your NSGs and generate alerts in case of unusual activity.

 Azure NSG vs AWS Security Groups